-There is a better way to safely and efficiently engage the entire length of the rectus abdominis, along with proper recruitment of the deep core muscles (transverse abdominis, diaphragm, lumbar multifidus, and pelvic floor).
+There is a better way than crunches and double leg lifts to safely and efficiently engage the entire length of the rectus abdominis, along with proper recruitment of the deep core muscles (transverse abdominis, diaphragm, lumbar multifidus, and pelvic floor).
 To do so, I recommend performing waist cinchers with single leg lifts as an alternative to crunches and double leg lifts.

 Begin by lying on your back with your knees bent (remember to get down safely!).
 Then extend one leg with foot flexed.
 Place one hand on your abs, directly over the belly button.
 Tuck the other hand under your head to support the neck.
 Prepare by taking a small breath.
 Then exhale and draw your belly button flat to the spine as you nod your head “yes” and lift the extended leg several inches off the floor.
 Be sure to draw the chin gently toward the chest as you nod – it’s a tiny movement.
 The shoulder blades stay in contact with the mat throughout the entire range of motion.
 Inhale as you return your head to the starting position, lower the leg and soften the abs.

 With each pulsing repetition, flatten your abs toward the spine as you exhale and nod “yes.”
 If the head nod bothers your neck, leave your head down and focus on flattening your belly into the floor with each leg lift.
 Perform 10 slow, controlled repetitions.
 Then switch your legs and perform a second set.
 Complete this cycle 2-3 times.